 The geometry of the CBR600RR is so different.
 It has lower clip-ons, higher foot-pegs, a more aggressive tank, and even a higher seat.

 The more relaxed position means the F is just easy to manoeuvre in everyday life.
 You can take it to the shops, pootle about the countryside, or fly it along a twisting road with the same ease.
-The power-band makes you feel like you’re in control.
+The power band makes you feel like you’re in control.

-It also feels at home on the highway.
+A CBR600F also feels at home on the highway.
 The fairing is comfortable; you don’t have to race-tuck behind it like you do on an RR (or you might be forced to do, depending on your body).
 The engines rev at a docile 5-6,000 rpm, and there’s a peaceful feeling knowing that you don’t have to downshift to get into the torque band.
 You’re already there!

-General buying guide for a CBR600F — Best models of CBR600F
+Quick buying guide for a CBR600F — Best models of CBR600F

 The CBR600F4i was very similar, but added fuel injection and came in a sport variant.
 Fuel injection means one less thing to service.
 On an old motorcycle that has been sitting (common for motorcycles of this vintage), having fuel injection means one less thing to clean and prepare before you go.